kora-projects/kora-docs/mkdocs/blog/en/neuro-agent-best-native-kora-framework.md

 The environment becomes interactive documentation.
 This reduces dependence on prompt engineering.
 It also reduces dependence on enormous context windows.

-## Large Context Windows Are Not a Substitute for Architectural Clarity
+## Large Context Windows Are Not a Substitute for Architectural Clarity { #context-windows }

 One response to framework complexity is: